Healthy Habits for People with Diabetes in the Philippines

 8. Join Diabetes Awareness Programs

 The DOH and Philippine Diabetes Association (PDA) often run awareness campaigns during World Diabetes Day (November 14).
 They also promote them in local health centers.
+Joining these programs helps you learn new updates and meet others managing the same condition.

 Useful Links